Back to blog

 • Activities of a preparatory or auxiliary nature

-Real example: You run a Singapore-incorporated consulting firm and spend three months working from a rented apartment in Berlin.
-Germany's domestic rules might try to claim your apartment is a PE.
-But the Singapore-Germany tax treaty's PE definition protects you — a short-term apartment used for remote work on foreign clients doesn't meet the "fixed place of business" threshold, especially when your core management and operations are in Singapore.
+Worked example: A Singapore-incorporated consulting firm has its principal working from a rented Berlin apartment for three months.
+Germany's domestic rules could potentially treat the apartment as a PE.
+The Singapore-Germany tax treaty's PE definition typically does not — a short-term apartment used for remote work on foreign clients does not meet the "fixed place of business" threshold where core management and operations remain in Singapore.

 4. Employment Income Exemptions (The 183-Day Rule)